rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/generics.rst

 ----------------

 Type parameters of generic types can have defaults.
-It allows simply using the generic type name rather than specifying the actual type arguments.
-In the example below, it is illustrated for both classes and
+Defaults allow simply using a generic type name rather than specifying actual type arguments.
+It is illustrated for both classes and functions in the example
-functions:
+below:

 .. code-block:: typescript